IT-VBFK/AwesomeAssertions/docs/_pages/extensibility.md

 }
 ```

 Unfortunately, this only works for .NET 5 and higher.
-That's why Fluent Assertions supports its own "module initializer" through the `[AssertionEngineInitializer]` attribute.
+That's why Awesome Assertions supports its own "module initializer" through the `[AssertionEngineInitializer]` attribute.
 It can be used multiple times.

 ```csharp
 [assembly: AssertionEngineInitializer(typeof(Initializer), nameof(Initializer.Initialize))]